Ha how are you and welcome back El Rushbo serving humanity America's real anchorman with talent on loan from God

 Whereas African American leaders are telling their charges it ain't possible because there's racism in America.

-And the only way you can get halfway where you want to go is through us.
+And the only way you can get halfway where you want to go is through us and affirmative action.

-That's why people like Michael Steele, Ken Blackwell, Lynn Swan, and Clarence Thomas, Condoleezza Rice, are routinely scorched because they have made it without going through the prescriptions required by the uh African American leadership in this country.
+That's why people like Michael Steele, Ken Blackwell, Lynn Swan, and Clarence Thomas Condoleezza Rice are routinely scorched because they have made it without going through the prescriptions required by the African American leadership in this country.

-And say, and Obama hasn't either, and this is the reason they are conflicted.
+And this is the reason they are conflicted.

-How in the world do you sit there and trash a Condoleezza Rice, a Ken Blackwell, a Michael Steele, uh a Clarence Thomas, and then give uh Obama a pass.
+How in the world do you sit there and trash a Condoleezza Rice, a Ken Blackwell, a Michael Steele, a Clarence Thomas, and then give Obama a pass?

 The only difference is he's a lib.

-And so now they're writing Times Zell A Times columns on is he black enough.
+And so now they're writing Times, LA Times columns on is he black enough?

 And they call us the racists.